Claude Marcel: Education and military career

-Diplomatic Career
+Diplomatic career

 In 1816, soon after the end of the war he took up an honorary post as Chancellor in the French Consulate in Cork, Ireland, then part of the United Kingdom.
 He was to remain there until he retired to Paris in April 1863, except for a short interruption caused by the French Revolution of 1830.
 Aside from his diplomatic duties he became a successful teacher of French, attracting local dignitaries including two bishops to his lessons.

 In 1830, following the July Revolution which saw the overthrow of King Charles X, the consulate was closed and Claude became a consular agent.
 Patrice de MacMahon, later 1st Duc de Magenta, of Irish descent, gave a very good testimony “In impeccable conduct, he joins extensive knowledge; he is particularly devoted to the study of foreign languages and especially of English, which he speaks and writes extremely well; he even published in this language some pieces of literature, worthy of good English writers.”
-His liberal views earned him the same year, after the fall of Charles X and the arrival on the throne of Louis-Philippe, to be appointed by the city of Cork to invite Odilon Barrot, a French Politician and prefect of the Seine départment, and General Lafayette who was a general in the American Revolutionary War and a leader of the Garde Nationale during the French Revolution, and address the people of Cork from the French people.
+His liberal views earned him the same year, after the fall of Charles X and the arrival on the throne of Louis-Philippe, to be appointed by the city of Cork to invite Odilon Barrot, a French Politician and prefect of the Seine department, and General Lafayette who was a general in the American Revolutionary War and a leader of the Garde Nationale during the French Revolution, and address the people of Cork from the French people.

 In 1835 he hosted in Cork François d'Orléans, prince de Joinville, son of King Louis-Philippe.